 With the population aging and so many seniors making up a part of this, it is important to pay attention to their lifestyle.
 This is a category that I myself fit into.
 At first, I found it challenging to adjust to the senior years.
 I realized that this was not just a problem I was facing, but one that many others did as well.
+There were many concerns some of my friends were growing increasingly concerned about, such as where could they access an assisted living finder or senior care service should they need one.
+These were concerns that I was also started to have as I got further into my senior years.
 What I noticed was that those seniors who did not adjust well ended up with more health issues.

 During my working years, I often dreamed of what I would do once I retired and had become a senior.
-Now that I had the opportunity to turn these into a reality, I wasn’t sure where to begin.
+I might have also stumbled upon the thought of taking help of Home Senior Care in Ft.
+Lauderdale or elsewhere if need be.
+But now that I had the opportunity to turn these into a reality, I wasn’t sure where to begin.
 I knew I needed a plan.
-This had to include what activities I wanted to participate in, how much time I was going to devote to them, as well as the cost.
+However, at times, I get confused about my plans.
+One of my friends suggested that I should try living in retirement communities in Utah or elsewhere so that I can find like-minded people and not get bored being all alone at home.
+I’m still a bit skeptical about doing this though.
+Anyway, I’ve decided to include what activities I wanted to participate in, how much time I was going to devote to them, as well as the cost.

 My first step was to really think about the activities that I wanted to be involved in.
-Getting up in years meant it would not be wise for me to attempt some of the activities I enjoyed in my younger years.
+I knew that lots of assisted living communities have activities and exercise classes available for residents to take part in, but I knew I was going to be staying put at home.
+I also knew that getting up in years meant it would not be wise for me to attempt some of the activities I enjoyed in my younger years.
 But, what was exciting was the thought of trying something new.
 I wanted to be diversified in what I chose.
 Meaning I wanted some activities that I was not only interested in but ones that would help me to stay in good physical and mental shape.
 These are the ones I chose and why.

 - Bowling: I decided to join a bowling league although I had not done much bowling in the past.
 For me, this was a good choice because I could opt for five-pin which is something I could easily handle weight wise and it would give me some good physical activity.
 Another reason for this choice is that it was an ideal way to socialize.
 It gave me a reason to get out of the house and a wonderful opportunity to meet new friends.